entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 Point the bundler to an existing Entando Application to extract its components (pages, content, etc.) and static assets into a custom bundle.
 This bundle can be used to migrate Entando components from one environment to another (e.g. Dev to QA), as a template for building a new Entando Application, or as the skeleton of an Entando solution.

 The bundler provides an interactive mode to identify the components to be exported from the application.
-The bundle folder structure created by an Entando project, including a top-level descriptor file, is output by the following command.
+The bundle folder structure created by an Entando project, including a top-level descriptor file, is generated with the following command.
 ``` sh
   ent bundler from-env
 ```